 Marian Schwartz began her career in literary translation in 1978 with her translation of Landmarks,a 1909 collection of essays on the Russian intelligentsia written by some of Russia’s most eminent philosophers of the day.
-In the three decades since then she has published over seventy volumes of fiction and nonfiction—biography, criticism, fine arts, and history.
+In the three decades since then she has published dozens of volumes of fiction and nonfiction—biography, criticism, fine arts, and history.

 Schwartz studied Russian at Harvard University, Middlebury Russian School, and Leningrad State University and received a Master of Arts in Slavic Languages and Literatures from the University of Texas at Austin in 1975, after which she headed to New York to try her hand at publishing.
 Two years as an assistant editor for Praeger Publishers led to the freelancer’s life, which she has embraced ever since, including a five-year engagement translating the quarterly Russian Studies in Literature.